 The problem: lack of stiffness.
 A backrest needs to be stiff like a chair back, while a seatbase wants to be soft like an armchair.
 One provides support; the latter takes your weight.
 The best way to fix the backrest was to insert a firm plastic plate.
 It just so happens I kept that very part from a rotting old Aire Cheetah seat bought 15 years ago for my Sunny.

 I got that boat back last year, did it up with new seats and sold it.
 How’s that for recycling!

-To be honest I’m beginning to think separate backrests and seatbases are a bit of a faff to fit and especially seatbase just right when getting in and out a lot (did someone say ‘Wey‘?).
-It wouldn’t be hard to attach the packraft seatbase to the BIC backrest, and like all these mods I do, is easily reversible.
+To be honest I’m beginning to think separate backrests and seatbases are a bit of a faff to fit and especially getting the seatbase just right under you when getting in and out a lot (did someone say ‘Wey‘?).
+It was ot that hard to attach the packraft seatbase to the BIC backrest, and like all these mods I do, is easily reversible.

 For the back I bought another Chinese cheapie IK seat (left and below right; with back pocket; about £25) as I did for the refurb’d Sunny.
 The seatbases on these one-piece seats are just an inch or so thick; OK of a molded SoT but too low for the flat floor of an IK.
 So I attached a packraft base to it which provides the all-important raised position.
 The backrest is just more bendy foam so may need stiffening but we’ve found works fine as a second seat as the Mrs who never paddles like a Maori raider anyway.